-The Company measures and reports its cash equivalents, investments and the liability associated with previously outstanding warrants to purchase convertible preferred stock at fair value.
+The Company measures and reports its cash equivalents, investments and financial liabilities at fair value.
 Fair value is defined as the exchange price that would be received for an asset or an exit price paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The fair value hierarchy defines a three-level valuation hierarchy for disclosure of fair value measurements as follows: